Signal Before Noise — Multilingual Publishing Platform

 What Shipped

-The platform shipped to production in 9 days and iterated to v1.51 post-launch.
+The platform shipped to production in 9 days and iterated to v1.61 post-launch.
 It is live at signalb4noise.com.
 Articles publish in up to four locales with automatic RTL/LTR layout switching.
 Audio articles play inline with waveform display.
 Editorial staff manage all content through the TipTap editor without developer involvement.
-The post-launch iteration added an analytics dashboard with bot-suppressed view tracking, a tiered backup/restore system with three retention tiers, and a subscriber management system with rate limiting and deduplication.
+The post-launch iterations added: an analytics dashboard with per-locale view tracking, locale breakdown dashboard, and locale-filtered chart views with layered bot suppression; a tiered backup/restore system with Google Drive offsite sync; a subscriber management system with rate limiting and deduplication; an article series system for grouping related articles into ordered, navigable collections; Umami self-hosted analytics for public reader tracking; and a featured article hero system for homepage editorial highlighting.

 What I'd Change